Package 'fastVoteR'

 weights

-A numeric vector of weights representing each voter's influence.
+A numeric vector of non-negative weights representing each voter's influence.
 Larger weight, higher influence.
 Must have the same length as voters.
 If NULL (default), all voters are assigned equal weights of 1, representing equal influence.

 committee_size